dev7gy/dev-kernel/README.md

 - Docker version 28.0.4, build b8034c0
 - QEMU emulator version 10.0.2

+### Port Usage
+ This setup uses port 8000 on the host machine for accessing kernel build artifacts from within the Docker container via a simple web server.
+Please ensure this port is available or adjust your Docker port mapping if necessary.

 # Run Step
 ## Install Qemu, Docker
 ## Run Docker Container for build kernel